Dr. Berg's Adrenal Body Type Seminar

 Or there’s the really happy person, who exhausts you with extremely positive attitude, making you feel like something is wrong with you if you’re not that happy like them.

-They are a fickle, disloyal type and they love gossip.
+They are the fickle, disloyal type, and they love gossip.
 They are dangerous because they backstab you – undermine you.